nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-danger">:exclamation: **Warning**
 If the application is resized to a smaller screen, certain graphical components will no longer be visible.
-This is to ensure that that you are still able to get an overview of you finances.
+This is to ensure that that you are still able to get an overview of your finances.
 If these details are important, use PennyWise in fullscreen!

 1. Pie Chart Legend <br/>
 - The Pie Chart Legend would not be visible should the application be of a smaller size.
 This ensures your categorical overview